 Every brain produces brainwaves that can be measured and recorded with an electroencephalogram (EEG).
-An EEG is a representation of the electrical activity produced by our brains, measured by placing electrodes on the skull.
-By visualizing the brain activity and rewarding the brains for producing the right brainwaves, the functioning of the brains can be influenced.
+An EEG is a representation of the electrical activity produced by our brain, measured by placing electrodes on the skull.
+By visualizing the brain activity and rewarding the brain for producing the right brainwaves, the functioning of the brain can be influenced.
 Brainwaves adapt to a person’s current state.
-In case of disorders, such as concentration problems, the brains are insufficiently capable of producing the desired brain activity that is appropriate for that situation, which makes it difficult for a person to concentrate.
-It is possible, however, to teach the brains to produce the desired waves.
+In case of disorders, such as concentration problems, the brain is insufficiently capable of producing the desired brain activity that is appropriate for that situation, which makes it difficult for a person to concentrate.
+It is possible, however, to teach the brain to produce the desired waves.
 This can be done by measuring and influencing brain activity by rewarding (feedback) for the desired brainwaves.
-By repeating this several sessions, the brains can then do this by themselves.
+By repeating this several sessions, the brain can then do this by itself.

 Neurofeedback has achieved good results in practice with the treatment of:

-During the neurofeedback treatment, the patient is sitting on a comfortable chair behind a private screen.
-The brain activity at the spot(s) on the skull, as determined in the treatment protocol, is measured by means of the EEG.
+During neurofeedback treatment, the patient is sitting on a comfortable chair behind a private screen.
+Brain activity at the location(s) on the skull, as determined in the treatment protocol, is measured by means of the EEG.
 The information from the EEG is amplified and passed on to the therapist by means of a neurofeedback device.
 The therapist follows this brain activity and - depending on what the patient wants to achieve - the therapist sets threshold values, so that the patient receives reward (positive feedback) via a movie or sound when he or she produces the correct amount of the desired brainwaves.
 As it were, the brain is thus rewarded for producing the right brain activity.

 After an intensive treatment period, a person is able to reproduce this state of awareness without the equipment.

 Studies would show that in 70 to 80% of people, the symptoms reduce after neurofeedback therapy.

 - Both children and adults can benefit from neurofeedback treatment.